-All power required by individual single disk storage machines is obtained from system circuits (Figure 5-1).
+All power required by individual disk storage drives is obtained from system control circuits (Figure 5-1).

-Those machines which are installed within a stand alone enclosure (I/O unit) are connected to power supply circuits which are an integral part of the I/O unit.
-Although internal power supply circuits may vary for different system applications, the input power requirements for each machine are the same.
+Those machines which are installed within a stand alone enclosure (I/O Unit) are connected to power supply circuits which are an integral part of the I/O Unit.
+Although internal power supply circuits may vary for different system applications, the input power requirements for each disk storage drive is the same.
 Details of power supply attachment circuits for a given system application are covered in the manual of instruction for the respective system.